 Protecting Your Privacy Online

-So Facebook has one of the market’s largest one day drop in value ever on NASDAQ.
+Facebook has taken a huge hit for it’s use of our personal information.
 But whether you own Facebook stock or not, the bigger question is how do you protect your online privacy?
 Mark Zuckerberg fared well with the interrogation from the House and Senate on how he will help protect our privacy.
 Yet, if he were questioned from an international perspective, he might not do so well.
-Other countries such as Sweden, Norway and the EU have much stricter privacy laws.
-During the Senate hearings, Senator Bill Nelson of Florida commented regarding Facebook “If you and other social media companies do not get your act in order, none of us are going to have any privacy anymore.”
+Other countries such as Sweden, Norway and the EU have much stricter privacy laws (https://gdpr-info.eu/art-13-gdpr/).
+During the Senate hearings over Facebook, Senator Bill Nelson of Florida commented “If you and other social media companies do not get your act in order, none of us are going to have any privacy anymore.”

 A bit harsh.
 And perhaps a bit unfair.
 Let’s face it.
 When you sign up for Facebook, Twitter, Snapchat, Instagram and all the others, you are knowingly agreeing to have your information used for advertising, logarithms, studies, and the like.
 In fact, when you create a new account on such similar social media platforms you see something that reads like this: “by signing up, you agree to our Terms, Data Policy and Cookies Policy.”
 How many of you have read those terms, data or cookie policies?
 Most likely, not many of you at all.
 So, is it fair to gripe about social media sites stealing or using our personal data?